ad-si/TaskLite/docs-source/cli/usage.md

 Another great use-case is to automatically extract and store data from the body of the task.

-E.g. you could set up a CRON job to automatically extract any GitHub link from the body and store it in an extra `github_url` metadata field:
+E.g. you could set up a cron job to automatically extract any GitHub link from the body and store it in an extra `github_url` metadata field:

 ```sql